nuzillard/KnapsackSearch/README.md

 nmrshiftdb2 implementation would not have been possible without the inpiration and help from Pr.
 Christoph Steinbeck (University of Jena, Germany) and Dr. Stefan Kuhn (De Monfort University, Leicester, UK).

+# Fake_ACD

+## Aim

+Fake_ACD creates SDF files with 13C NMR chemical shifts predicted by nmrshiftdb2 and formatted to be read by ACD software to produce databases with molecular structures and 13C NMR data.

+## Test

+Any recent python interpreter should work.
+No need for a particular environment.

+The Fake_ACD_Results directory contains the files produced by the following tests.

+### sdfrw.py

+`python sdfrw.py quercetin2D.sdf`

+creates `copied_quercetin2D.sdf`, a copy of `quercetin2D.sdf`.

+This test can skipped and is only there to ensure that the following ones will have a chance to succeed.

+### addnmrsdb.py

+`python addnmrsdb.py quercetin2D.sdf`

+creates `nmrsdb_quercetin2D.sdf`, a copy of `quercetin2D.sdf` with added chemical shifts values from nmrshiftdb2.

+Input files to addnmrsdb.py are .sdf files with 2D coordinates (z atom coordinates are 0) with possible information about configuration of stereocenters.

+### fakeACD.py

+`python fakeACD.py nmrsdb_quercetin2D.sdf`

+creates `fake_acd_nmrsdb_quercetin2D.sdf`, a copy of `nmrsdb_quercetin2D.sdf` with original chemical shifts values from nmrshiftdb2 and reformatted under the CNMR_SHIFTS tag.

+File `fake_acd_nmrsdb_quercetin2D.sdf` can be imported to an ACD DB to produce database file `fake_acd_nmrsdb_quercetin2D.NMRUDB`.

+fakeACD.py can process output files from KnapsackSearch.